litestar-org/litestar/docs/usage/responses.rst

 .. tip::

-   It's a good idea to use a [templating engine](15-templating#template-responses) for more complex HTML responses and to write the [template](15-templating#template-responses) itself in a separate file rather than a string.
+   It's a good idea to use a :ref:`template engine <usage/templating:template engines>` for more complex HTML responses and to write the template itself in a separate file rather than a string.

 Status Codes